 Keurig’s K55 is a more affordable, more feature-heavy version of the K50.
-If A plus B equals C, it’s a better coffee maker.
-The math on that is pretty simple.
+If that’s all you look at, you might think it’s the better coffee maker.

 The question is: which is more important in determining which coffee maker is superior?